ebabcock/BycatchEstimatorStan/docs/reference/bycatchStanSim.md

-# bycatchStanSim Function to run a set of negative binomial stan models to estimate bycatch taking a bycatchEstimator setup object as an input, and using simulation for effort if needed
+# bycatchStanSim

-bycatchStanSim Function to run a set of negative binomial stan models to estimate bycatch taking a bycatchEstimator setup object as an input, and using simulation for effort if needed
+Function to run a set of negative binomial stan models to estimate bycatch taking a bycatchEstimator setup object as an input

 ## Usage